mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   Capacity map[QualifiedName]DeviceCapacity
 }

-// DeviceMixinRef defines a reference to a device mixin.
-It
+// DeviceMixinRef defines a reference to a device mixin. type DeviceMixinRef struct {
-// also lets users provide a capacity pool which will be used
-// to resolve any entries in the SharedCapacityConsumed list
-// in the mixin to the correct capacity pool. type DeviceMixinRef struct {
   // Name refers to the name of a device mixin in the pool.
   //
   // +required
   Name string

-  // CapacityPool defines the capacity pool that will be used
-  // when resolving entries in the SharedCapacityConsumed list
-  // in the mixin.
-  //
-  // The value is only needed if the referenced mixin has
-  // at least one entry in the SharedCapacityConsumed list.
-  //
-  // +optional
-  CapacityPool string
 }

 // CapacityPoolMixinRef defines a reference from a capacity pool